 In order to ensure lenders can offer affordable credit, responsibly, to those who need it, lenders not only need current information but more comprehensive information.
 Open Banking helps lenders get a much clearer, up to date, understanding of a borrower’s financial situation, allowing people to prove their creditworthiness and increase their chances of being accepted.
 As a result, under 35s are increasingly likely to be willing to share their bank transaction data in this way if it could help them be accepted for a loan – increasing 21% since May 2020.

-To read more, download the full Borrowing Index here.
+To read more, head to our download page to access the full Borrowing Index Report.